Updated May 19, 2023

-Link for AdventureWorks2014 Database can be found here:
+The link for the AdventureWorks2014 Database can be found here:

 The main components of SSRS are the following:

-- Report Builder – This component is basically used as a drag and drop utility which can be used to pick any functionality or tables and drag it as per usage.
-It runs on the client computer.
+- Report Builder – Users use this component as a drag-and-drop utility to pick any functionality or tables and drag them as needed.
+It runs on the client’s computer.

-- Report Designer – This component is used to develop reports.
-Complex reports can be developed with ease using this component.
-It is a publishing tool which is hosted in SSDT (SQL Server Data Tools) or visual studio.
+- Report Designer – Developers use this component to develop reports.
+They can develop complex reports with ease using this component.
+It is a publishing tool hosted in SSDT (SQL Server Data Tools) or Visual Studio.

-- Report Manager – To access any web-based reports, we can make use of Report Manager.
+- Report Manager – To access any web-based reports, we can use Report Manager.

 - Report Server – This component is used to store SQL server Engine metadata.

-- Server Database Report – This component is used to store security settings, report definitions, metadata, delivery data, etc.
+- Server Database Report – This component stores security settings, report definitions, metadata, delivery data, etc.

-- Data Sources – The reporting service components retrieve data from data sources like multidimensional, relational or traditional data sources.
+- Data Sources – The reporting service components retrieve data from multidimensional, relational, or traditional data sources.

-- Follow below link to install Visual studio:
+- Follow the below link to install Visual Studio:

-- Now in order to install SSDT (and hence SSRS), go ahead and run the Visual Studio installer, on the coming screen please select the Data Storage and Processing Workload and then from the summary, please checkbox “SQL Server Data Tools”.
+- Now to install SSDT (and hence SSRS), go ahead and run the Visual Studio installer; on the coming screen, please select the Data Storage and Processing Workload, and then from the summary, checkbox “SQL Server Data Tools”.

-- You can also install SSDT as a standalone installation by downloading from below link:
+- You can also install SSDT as a standalone installation by downloading from the below link:

 The various types of reports creation that are available through SSRS are:

 - Parameterized Report – This report is based on the input values.
-The parameterized reports are frequently used for creating reports like drill-down reports, linking, subreports and filtering.
+Users frequently use parameterized reports to create reports such as drill-down reports, linking, subreports, and filtering.

 - Linked Reports – This report provides access to an existing report and is a report server item.
-It is derived from an existing report.
+It is derived from a current report.

-- Cached Reports – In order to create a copy of processed reports, cached reports can be used.
+- Cached Reports – Cached reports can be used to create a copy of processed reports.
 By creating a copy, we can enhance performance by reducing the number of processing requests.

-- Snapshot Reports – These reports contain the query results that were executed and the layout information.
-The reports are not saved anywhere but instead are rendered in a viewing format (like HTML) as and when a user or an application requests it.
+- Snapshot Reports – These reports contain the executed query results and layout information.
+The reports are not saved anywhere but rendered in a viewing format (like HTML) as and when a user or an application requests it.

 - Sub Reports – A report within a report.
-A subreport presents you another report within the body of the main report.
-For a subreport, one can use a number of data sources than the main report.
+A subreport presents you with another report within the body of the main report.
+For a subreport, one can use several data sources than the main report.

-- Drilldown Reports – Drilldown reports allow control by the user and enable them to see the data that they would like to see.
+- Drilldown Reports – Drilldown reports allow users to control and enable them to see the data they want.
 This way, it handles the complexity of the report.

-- Drillthrough Reports – Drillthrough reports are those ones which are being accessed via a hyperlink through the original report.
+- Drillthrough Reports – Drillthrough reports are accessed via a hyperlink through the original report.

 Export Options for SSRS Reports

-There are a number of options available for report rendering in SSRS:
+There are several options available for report rendering in SSRS: